 These specimens allow you to study insects and butterflies up close.
 Contents include garden insects, British butterflies, pond life and British beetles.

 Time capsule 1930s

 An ideal experience for comparing then and now with objects from the home.
 Contents include coins, jubilee memorabilia, photo album, recipe books and more.

 Kitchens through time

-Patterns in nature from around the World and Patterns in British Nature
+Patterns in British Nature

 Contains a range of costumes from Victorian to modern times.
 A close up with different materials, fashions and practicalities of clothing and costume.